-We might not be aware of the difference the right, temperature regulating pajamas can impact how well we sleep.
+We might not be aware of the difference the right, temperature regulating pyjamas can impact how well we sleep.
 The first layer closest to our skin can be determinative to if we enjoy a truly restorative sleep or toss and turn from being too hot or too cold.
 4 factors are in particular important to keep in mind:

 - Fit and comfort:we move 40 times every night so it's important that our sleepwear moves with us.
-The most comfortable pajamas should feel like a second skin, providing lightweight comfort without any irritation.
+The most comfortable pyjamas should feel like a second skin, providing lightweight comfort without any irritation.

 KEEP THE IDEAL SLEEPING TEMPERATURE WITH DAGSMEJAN

 Dagsmejan Balance collection is designed to help you keep the ideal sleeping temperature whilst providing optimal night comfort.
 Combining the finest natural fibres with patented textile technology this collection is scientifically proven to boost your sleep comfort.

 Katharina Geiger, a Swiss sleep coach, has tested Dagsmejan and describes why this now is the only sleepwear for her:

 "As a sleep coach, I always recommend Dagsmejan sleepwear to all my customers.
 For a good and restful sleep it is important to maintain the optimal sleeping temperature all night long.
 With Dagsmejan's sleepwear the body can regulate the temperature perfectly during the night.
 I and my customers are able to sleep better and therefore start the day more rested and efficient.
 In addition, the pyjamas feels just perfect on the skin."